 Meeting Location and Parking

 The Friday sessions and Saturday morning sessions will be held in the Premier Industrial Lecture Hall in the Dively Building on the CWRU campus.
+The Friday evening banquet will be held at Nighttown.
 On Saturday afternoon, proceedings will move to CWRU think[box] for workshops and demonstrations, as well as tours of the Case Amateur Radio Club, W8EDU.
 The conference will conclude with a screening of Contact at Strosacker Auditorium, presented by the CWRU Film Society.